-I am a Political Science PhD Student and a Research Associate at the Center of the Politics of Development at UC Berkeley.
+I am a PhD Candidate in Political Science at UC Berkeley and a Research Associate at the Center of the Politics of Development.

-I am committed to reproducibility and research transparency.
-Some platforms I co-created for that purpose include the DDWizard, a web app for defining and inspecting research designs, and the Metaketa I Meta-Analysis dashboard for real-time sensitivity analysis of research results.
+I am also interested in developing tools for improving causal inference, reproducibility and research transparency.
+Some software collaborators and I created for that purpose include the DDWizard, a web app for defining and inspecting research designs, and the Metaketa I Meta-Analysis dashboard for real-time sensitivity analysis of research results.
+See Research tab for related research and R software packages.

 Peer-Reviewed Publications